MarioJim/fuzzy-pdf/README.md

             Only parse documents with at most this number of pages.
             Pass '0' to parse documents with any number of pages
 ```

-- If you don't specify a path, it will default to the current folder.
-- If you don't specify a command, the selected pdf will be opened with `start` on Windows, `open` in MacOS and `xdg-open` in other OSs.

-Run `fuzzy-pdf --help` for more information on options.

 ## Todo